The Role of Consequential and Functional Sound in Human-Robot Interaction: Toward Audio Augmented Reality Interfaces: Related Work

 Research on consequential sounds—those naturally produced by robots—has primarily examined their effects on localization, perception, and detectability.
 Wessels et al. showed that localization accuracy and precision varied by robot type due to their inherent sounds, and found that participants preferred the sounds linked to poorer performance \cite{wessels2025auditorylocalizationassessmentconsequential}.
-Allen et al. found that high-pitched or loud robot sounds elicited negative impressions, while rhythmic, natural, or functional sounds enhanced predictability and user comfort \cite{allen, savery2023sound}, echoing findings from \cite{wang, trovato, tennent, moore, jouaiti}.

-Collectively, these studies highlight how consequential sounds shape users’ perception and awareness of robots; however, most have been conducted in online settings.
-Moreover, such sounds are inherently tied to specific robotic platforms, thus further in-person investigations across diverse robot types are needed to generalize these findings.
+Allen et al. found that high-pitched or loud robot sounds elicited negative impressions, while rhythmic, natural, or functional sounds enhanced predictability and user comfort \cite{allen, savery2023sound}, echoing findings from \cite{wang, trovato, tennent, moore, jouaiti}. \textit{Collectively, these studies highlight how consequential sounds shape users’ perception and awareness of robots; however, most have been conducted in online settings.
+Moreover, such sounds are inherently tied to specific robotic platforms, thus further in-person investigations with additional robot types are needed to generalize these findings.}